 What makes one angler consistently more successful than another?
 Why does that one buddy always seem to catch the most at the end of a day of fishing?
-Maybe he is good at telling fish tales but probably his technique, knowledge, approach, or decision making on the water are superior.
-More easily believed, why do the same people finish at the top in competitive fly fishing?
-I've asked myself and other fishermen much better than me the same questions.
+Maybe they are good at telling fish tales but probably his or her technique, approach, or decision making on the water are superior.
+I've asked myself and other fishermen much better than me, the same questions.
 I can tell you one thing unequivocally, it’s not luck.
 I’ve put together 10 tips for upping your trout game.
 I could write entire articles on each one, and you’ll probably see some of those down the road.

 I wanted to take a moment to talk about trophy trout in Northern VT's rivers, and my concern with VT's "trophy" trout program.
 Here in Northern VT we are lucky to have wild populations of Brook, Brown, and Rainbow trout, with rainbows being most plentiful.
-Pictured is a Wild Trophy Brown Trout.
+Pictured is a wild Trophy Brown Trout from a Vermont River.

 I headed down to Central Pennsylvania at the end of April to fish the Team USA regional.
 I was super excited because I had not touched a fly rod since last October, and Central PA is becoming one of my favorite places to fish.
 Obviously, I was feeling a bit rusty and knowing most other competitors fish year round, I headed down with Stackmend teammate and fellow Vermonter Matt Stedina very early three days ahead of the comp the get some practice in.
 The Comp was slated to be on Big Fishing Creek, Spring Creek, KIshaloquoas Creek (probably not spelled correctly) and Little Pine Lake.
 We had only fished Spring Creek so we wanted to learn these other rivers as well.